International Degree-Seeking Students

 Registration as a doctoral (PhD) candidate is optional and can be applied for all year round without any deadlines.

 If you wish to register for doctoral studies, please apply for a position as doctoral candidate in the appropriate department of TU Darmstadt first.
 Once you have received your letter of acceptance from your department, please submit the letter together with certified and translated copies of your Bachelor’s and Master’s degrees and the printed application form to International Admission.

 If you do not yet have your letter of acceptance from the respective department, you can apply for registering as “Student without degree” for the maximum duration of two semesters.
-A written confirmation from your doctoral supervisor of your research work will be required.
-Please submit your translations of your Bachelor’s and Master’s certificates, the confirmation of supervision and the application form in printed form to International Admission.
+A written confirmation from your doctoral supervisor confirming supervision of your research work will be required.
+Please submit your translations of your Bachelor’s and Master’s certificates, the confirmation of supervision and the application form in printed form to International Admissions.